thisishuey/project-phoenix/trd/project-phoenix-trd.md

 The main components include:

-1. **Sources**: Generating events from Huddle application, external system integrations, batch imports, and fabrications.
+1. **Sources**: Generating events from Huddle application, external system integrations, async imports, and fabrications.

 2. **Kafka**: Serving as the message broker for event streaming with topics organized by source.